-The recommended dosage is one SINUVA Sinus Implant (1350 mcg of mometasone furoate) placed in an ethmoid sinus [see Dosage and Administration (2.3)].
+The SINUVA Sinus Implant (Figure 1) is loaded into a Delivery System and placed in the ethmoid sinus under endoscopic visualization.
+The SINUVA Sinus Implant is made from bioabsorbable polymers designed to gradually soften over time.
 The SINUVA Sinus Implant may be left in the sinus to gradually release the corticosteroid over 90 days.
-Remove the SINUVA Sinus Implant by 90 days or earlier at the physician's discretion [see Dosage and Administration (2.4)].
+Remove the SINUVA Sinus Implant by 90 days or earlier at the physician's discretion using standard surgical instruments.

-2.2 Health Care Provider Training
+2.3 Health Care Provider Training